Ivan Miljković

-After his active playing career Ivan reminded engaged in sport in different positions (governance, marketing, campaigns, management).
-After sport career resumed with education in economy and finance in order to get more insights about PE, VC and RE investments and M&A transactions.
+After retiring from his active playing career, Miljković remained engaged in sport in different positions (governance, marketing, campaigns, management).
+He also resumed his education in the areas of economy and finance.

-Ivan has a strong interest in technologies such as blockchain, smart contracts, NFTs and Metaverse.
+In 2025, he was inducted into the International Volleyball Hall of Fame.

 Career

 Clubs

 After this success he changed his club and started playing for Italian Lube Banca Macerata.
 In 2001 the Yugoslav team won the European Volleyball Championship in Ostrava, Czech Republic.
 With his club, Lube Banca Macerata, he also won the Champions League (2001), twice the Italian Cup (2001, 2003) and three times the CEV Cup (2001, 2005, 2006).

 On 18 July 2007 he signed a contract with the M. Roma Volley.
 The following year, on 5 July 2008, Olympiacos, announced that he will be continuing his career in Greece.
 In 2009 he won the Greek Championship and the Greek Cup and in 2010 the championship.
 On 30 June 2010 he signed a two-year contract for Fenerbahçe SK of Turkey.
 With Fenerbahçe he won 2011 and 2012 Turkish volleyball league, 2012 Turkish Cup, 2011 and 2012 Turkish Super Cup and 2014 European Challenge Cup.
 Miljković played for Fenerbahçe Grundig in 2010–2015.
 Miljković in 2015 sing in Italian club Cucine Lube Civitanova.
 Miljković in 2016 back to Turkey League.

 He ended up his career after achieving gold medal of Turkish Championship in May 2017 with Halkbank Ankara team.